noprompt/garden/README.md

 "16px"
 ```

-Unit functions take a number _n_ and construct a new `garden.types.Unit` record
+Unit functions take a number _n_ and construct a new `garden.types.CSSUnit` record
 with _n_ as the magnitude.
 Unit functions also accept other units as values
 returning their conversion if possible.
 This makes working with unit values
 very flexible.